vovkos/axl/doc/manual/rst/why.rst

 * TLS-based error handling model

 	AXL purposely does not employ C++ exceptions as a standard mechanism for error handling (detailed discussion of C++ exception-related issues is beyond the scope of this introduction).
 Instead, a classic C error-code model is used.
 Unlike most C libraries, however, AXL does not limit your capabilities of describing the error with 32 (or 64) bits of an integer error code; neither does it require you to pass an error buffer to every function.
 With AXL you store as much information about the error as needed in TLS-based error buffer.
 Later the caller of your function inspects and gets human-readable description of it.

+* Contained memory allocation

+	AXL allocates all of its memory using a pair of pre-defined functions, making it easy to both replace the allocator and to isolate memory leaks.
+Default memory allocator dumps all AXL-related memory leaks in debug build.

 * Built-in wrappers for many popular libraries/services